 When visiting Disneyland during the week before and after Christmas, I have seen people exit one park headed to the other, only to find they can’t get in due to crowds being at capacity.
 The problem is they also can’t return to the one they came out of for the same reason, effectively ending their Disney day.

-Anyone who is used to traveling to Walt Disney World would be familiar with being stripped of any sort of spontaneity by needing to choose your daily destinations 60 days in advance for FastPasses, and dining destinations 180 days in advance in order to secure your plans.
+Anyone who is used to traveling to Walt Disney World would be familiar with being stripped of any sort of spontaneity by needing to choose your daily destinations 60 days in advance for FastPasses, and dining destinations 180 days in advance in order to secure your plans (changing to 60 days in advance for 2020).
 If you haven’t done this or at least prepared for it, stop reading this immediately and log into your My Disney Experience account.

 One thing that will greatly change what you get out of this vacation is your attitude or expectations.
 If you go into each experience with patience and a willingness to take each moment as it comes, your entire existence in the parks will become more enjoyable.